kyxap1/starred/README.md

 ## Go

+- [stakater/Reloader](https://github.com/stakater/Reloader) - A Kubernetes controller to watch changes in ConfigMap and Secrets and do rolling upgrades on Pods with their associated Deployment, StatefulSet, DaemonSet and DeploymentConfig – [✩Star] if you're usin
 - [goharbor/harbor](https://github.com/goharbor/harbor) - An open source trusted cloud native registry project that stores, signs, and scans content.
 - [eddycharly/terraform-provider-kops](https://github.com/eddycharly/terraform-provider-kops) - Brings kOps into terraform in a fully managed way
 - [snyk/driftctl](https://github.com/snyk/driftctl) - Detect, track and alert on infrastructure drift